Tests and procedures used to diagnose Hurthle cell cancer include:

 - Physical exam.
 Your doctor will examine your neck, checking the size of your thyroid and seeing whether your lymph nodes are swollen.

 - Blood tests.
-They may reveal abnormalities in your thyroid function that give your doctor more information about your condition.
+Blood tests may reveal abnormalities in your thyroid function that give your doctor more information about your condition.

 - Imaging tests.
-They can help your doctor determine whether an abnormal growth is present in the thyroid.
-Imaging tests may include ultrasound, CT scan, MRI and positron emission tomography (PET).
+Imaging tests, including ultrasound and CT, can help your doctor determine whether an abnormal growth is present in the thyroid.

 - Removing a sample of thyroid tissue for testing (biopsy).
 During a thyroid biopsy, a fine needle is passed through the skin of your neck guided by ultrasound images.
 The needle is attached to a syringe, which withdraws a sample of thyroid tissue.
 The sample is analyzed in a laboratory for signs of cancer.